Tejgaon Thana: Parks

-Chandrima Uddan (sometimes called Zia Uddan) is a park beside the Jatiyo Sangshad Bhaban.
+Zia Udyan (sometimes called Chandrima Uddan) is a park beside the Jatiyo Sangshad Bhaban.
 The name means "Moonlight Park" in Bengali.

 The park is where the former Bangladeshi President Ziaur Rahman was buried.
 It is connected to the road with a bridge which runs over the Crescent Lake.
 The park is a very common place to spend leisure time.
 It is very popular for morning and evening walks.

 There is Farmgate Park, which is a very popular destination for young people.

 Airport

 Tejgaon Airport (ICAO: VGTJ) at Tejgaon, was the country's sole international airport before the construction of the new Hazrat Shahjalal International Airport (IATA: DAC, ICAO: VGHS) which was named Zia International airport (ICAO: VGZR).

 The first Royal Indian Air Force light fighter landed on the under-construction runway of Tejgaon at the beginning of 1943.

 Following the transfer of civilian flights to the new Hazrat Shahjalal International Airport in 1981, Tejgaon was taken under the control of the Bangladesh Air Force & Bangladesh Army.